Harissa Roasted Carrots Recipe

 A dish of roasted carrots can’t help but look rustic and pleasing, and between the harissa-stained carrots with their charred tips and all the pretty garnishes, this one is especially so.
-It’s just made for entertaining.
+It’s just made for special occasions.
 We’ve served it as the main event on a vegetarian plate and as a stunning side to all manner of meaty protein, from herby roast chicken to simply grilled steaks.

 Our tip: You’ll have leftover harissa paste.
 What a boon!
 You’ll find it useful in making soups, marinades, and dips.
 It’s also a fantastic condiment.
 Spread it on your sandwiches, put a dollop on your hummus, and whisk it into your scrambled eggs.

 ¼ cup harissa paste (recipe below)

 Radish, thinly sliced, for garnish

 Fresh dill fronds, for garnish

 Directions for How to Make Harissa Roasted Carrots